- Places to Explore

 - German Phrases

-Although some parts of the city center still look as if they're stuck halfway between demolition and construction, the present city is an enormous tribute to the Dresdeners' skills and dedication.
+Although parts of the city center still look stuck between demolition and construction, the city’s rebuilding is an enormous tribute to Dresdeners' skill, dedication, and thoroughness.
 The resemblance of today's riverside to Dresden cityscapes painted by Canaletto in the mid-1700s is remarkable.
-Unfortunately, the war-inflicted gaps in the urban landscape in other parts of the city are too big to be closed anytime soon.
+Unfortunately, war-inflicted gaps in other parts of the city are too big to be closed anytime soon.
+Main sights are contained within the Altstadt.
+On the other side of the river, the Neustadt (New City), which escaped wartime destruction, is the place to go out at night.

 Dresden at a Glance